Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Re-think Data-intensive Software (RQ4)

 For demonstration, we evaluate throughput in a realistic large-scale setup: a 5TB KV store with 80 billion 64B items, load factor 0.7, and bucket sizes matched to device class~(512B on Storage-Next SSDs, 4KB on normal SSDs).
 All DRAM is devoted to caching hot KV pairs.
 We considered four different GET:PUT ratios (100:0, 90:10, 70:30, and 50:50), with 20\% of PUTs as inserts and the rest updates.
-Access intervals follow a lognormal distribution under two locality regimes: strong~($\sigma=1.2$) and weak~($\sigma=0.4$).
+Access intervals follow a log-normal distribution under two locality regimes: strong~($\sigma=1.2$) and weak~($\sigma=0.4$).
 Hardware matches prior sections: CPU+DDR or GPU+GDDR, where CPU and GPU IOPS capacities are 100M and 400M, and DDR and GDDR bandwidths are 540GB/s and 640GB/s, respectively.
 Each platform uses four SSDs (either Storage-Next or normal), with SSD bandwidth utilization capped at 70\% to reduce tail latency.
 Fig.~\ref{fig:KVstoreres} reports simulated achievable throughput under both device/host-IOPS and DRAM-bandwidth bounds.
 With normal SSDs the system is device-limited, so CPU and GPU collapse into a single curve.
+Reported throughput includes both DRAM-served cache hits and SSD-served misses; the implied SSD IOPS demand is therefore scaled by the cache-miss fraction.
 The results show clear dependence on data access locality and GET:PUT ratio: strong locality extracts more value from added DRAM capacity because the cache captures a larger hot set, converts more data accesses into cache hits, and collapses distinct KV pair updates and hence SSD read-modify-write operations per WAL flush.
 In contrast, as the write share grows, the system issues more read-modify-write operations to SSD, increasing I/O traffic and reducing the operational throughput.